Add Grid-aware Websites to an existing site with Cloudflare Workers

 Creating a new Cloudflare Workers project

 To begin using Grid-aware Websites on an existing website through Cloudflare Workers, we will first create a new Cloudflare Workers project on our development machine.
-You can do that by following the steps below, or by visiting the Cloudflare Workers documentation.
+You can do this by using the Cloudflare Wrangler CLI to setup a project using a template which we have prepared.

 grid-aware-worker/